difference between irr and npv

 In conclusion, both IRR and NPV are important metrics that are used to analyze the financial performance of an investment.
 While IRR provides insight into the potential profitability of an investment, NPV gives an absolute measure of an investment’s profitability, taking into account the time value of money and risk factors associated with the investment.
 When evaluating an investment opportunity, it is important to consider both IRR and NPV to make well-informed decisions about which opportunity will provide the best return.

-See also difference between has and had
+See also difference between library and framework

 Table difference between irr and npv